CiscoIOx/modbus_collector_python/README.md

 enabled: yes
 server: 127.0.0.1
 ```
-## NAT configuration on IOS [optional]
+## NAT configuration on IOS
-We have also built a REST URL end point listening on port 9000 in the modbus application for dumping the weather and location data in JSON format at point
+We have also built a REST URL end point listening on port 9000 in the modbus application for dumping the weather and location data in JSON format at any point
 in time.

-In ```package_config_ini```
+Bootstrap configuration of port in ```package_config_ini``` file.
 ```
 [server]
 port: 9000